Alfresco/docs-alfresco/content-services/latest/support/index.md

 Here is a list of the individual components that have been through the complete Alfresco Quality Assurance and Certification activities for Alfresco Content Services.

 Choose a combination of products to build your own Supported Stack.
 If anything is unclear then please [contact Support]({% link support/latest/contact.md %}).

-Alfresco only supports the leading edge version.
+> **Note:** Alfresco only supports the leading edge.
+Check Hyland Community for the latest available Service Packs.

 {% capture twenty-three-two %}